See and Feel The Braillo Difference

 Investing In A Braillo Braille Printer

-Braillo is often asked why their production braille printers are heavier, larger and more expensive when compared to the lower-priced alternatives sold by its competitors.
-The answer is clear: Braillo builds heavy-duty, high quality, durable printers for true, large-scale braille production.
-Braillo’s competitors assemble personal braille printers with consumer-grade parts, and sell them as production braille printers – there is just no comparison between the two.
-Initial acquisition cost does not equal total cost, and over a several year period, a Braillo printer is more cost-effective when you factor in downtime, repairs and replacement costs, all of which are associated with buying a lower-priced alternative.
+Braillo is often asked why its production braille printers are heavier, larger, and more expensive than lower-cost alternatives.
+The answer is simple: Braillo builds durable, high-quality machines engineered for true, large-scale braille production.
+Competitors often assemble personal braille printers with consumer-grade components and market them as production machines—there is simply no comparison.
+While the initial purchase price may be lower, a Braillo printer is more cost-effective over time, minimizing downtime, repairs, and replacement costs associated with cheaper alternatives.

 Braillo Braille Embosser Pricing, Braille Samples and Information Packet